Types of Plots

 Note

-Log scales can be applied to:
+Logarithmic scales can be applied as follows:

-The Y-axis, if a Time Series Plot is selected.
+Y-axis: when using a Time Series Plot

 Click on Create to confirm the creation.
 The User plots node, containing the newly created Plot, is added under the Well node.